codeaudit/example-basic-weather/README.md

 # {{.ProjectName}} &mdash; What's the weather?
 A sample project built with [Init.ai](https://init.ai).
 This is based on the [What's the Weather?](http://docs.init.ai/docs/tutorial-2-basic-weather-app) tutorial.

-Make sure to read the [Getting Started guide](https://docs.init.ai/basics/getting_started.html) to familiarize yourself with the Init.ai platform.
+Make sure to read the [Overview](http://docs.init.ai/docs) to familiarize yourself with the Init.ai platform.

 ## Development